smhc/llvm-project/clang-tools-extra/docs/clang-tidy/checks/readability-identifier-naming.rst

     ``wmain`` won't enforce checks on the names of their parameters.
     Default value is `0`.

-.. option:: ShortNameThreshold

-    Checks won't be enforced for identifier names with a length less than or equal to this setting.
-Default value is `0`.

 .. option:: InlineNamespaceCase

     When defined, the check will ensure inline namespaces names conform to the